-The real story took place in January 1957, when Buddy Holly, having failed to achieve success as a recording artist for Decca Records (both his singles had flopped, and the company had dropped his contract at the end of 1956), decided to give an independent New Mexico record producer named Norman Petty a shot at producing some recordings and promoting them to record companies.
-When Buddy and his group returned to Petty's studio for their second session on 24 February 1957, Buddy had decided that, in additional to taping a new composition of his entitled "I'm Looking for Someone to Love," he would have another try at performing a tune he had initially recorded for Decca the previous year, a song called "That'll Be the Day."
-After the session, Petty chose the tape of this newer, speeded-up version of "That'll Be the Day" as the song he would pitch to his recording industry contacts as a potential single.
+The real story took place in January 1957, when Buddy Holly, having failed to achieve success as a recording artist for Decca Records (his first two singles had flopped, and the company had dropped his contract at the end of 1956), decided to give an independent New Mexico record producer named Norman Petty a shot at producing some recordings and promoting them to record companies.
+When Buddy and his group returned to Petty’s studio for their second session on

 Buddy and his bandmates (J.I.
-Allison and Niki Sullivan) were left to come up with a suitable name, and inspired by the Spiders (one of Buddy's favorite rhythm-and-blues groups), they started flipping through the "Insects" section of an encyclopedia at J.I.
-Allison's house.
-As recounted by Niki Sullivan in the biography Remembering Buddy:
+Allison and Niki Sullivan) were left to come up with a suitable group name, and inspired by the Spiders (one of Buddy’s favorite rhythm-and-blues groups), they started flipping through the “Insects” section of an encyclopedia at

 We were at Jerry’s house, and everything we thought of had been used or didn’t fit.
 So Jerry got an encyclopedia, and somehow we got started on insects.
 There was a whole page of bugs.
 We thought about grasshopper and quickly passed that over.
 And we did consider the name Beetles, but Jerry said, ‘Aw, that’s just a bug you’d want to step on,’ so we immediately dropped that.
 Then Jerry came up with the idea of the Crickets.
 He said, ‘Well, you know, they make a happy sound, they’re a happy type of insect.’
 I remember him saying, too, ‘They make music by rubbing their legs together,’ and that cracked us up.
 So we kept going and tried some other names, but finally we settled on the Crickets.